 - Increased Hilgenreiner’s epiphyseal angle (normal <25 degrees)

-- Triangular metaphyseal fragment in inferior femoral neck.
+- Triangular metaphyseal fragment in the inferior femoral neck.
 It appears as inverted-Y radiolucency

 - Decreased femoral anteversion

-- CT along with 3D image reconstruction, is done to plan for surgery, mark proximal femur defects and gauge orientation of deformity.
+- CT along with 3D image reconstruction is done to plan for surgery, mark proximal femur defects and gauge the orientation of deformity.

 Treatment of Coxa Vara